wxj-gravity/wxj-gravity.github.io/hobbies.md

 <img src="/images/speech1.JPG">
 <img src="/images/speech3.JPG">
 </div>
-There must be **something truly magical** about standing on stage to give a fantastic speech, which considerably lifts my spirits and energizes my entire body.
+<br>There must be **something truly magical** about standing on stage to give a fantastic speech, which considerably lifts my spirits and energizes my entire body.
 If you desire to master a specific knowledge in depth, just give a prelection.